BestMat/SlashLang/README.md

 # SlashLang
-A programming language written in Java
+A basic Java Library for BestDeveloper and BestDodger.